unionlabs/union/site/src/routes/blog/ics20-transfers-to-ethereum/+page.md

 - Awaiting finalization.
 - Proof generation.

-Our primary focus for public testnet is getting voyager more efficient to reduce relayer latency to sub-second timeframes.
+Our primary focus for public testnet is getting voyager more efficient to reduce relayer latency to sub-second timeframes, a primary example being the transfer time from Union to Sepolia; currently we are waiting for two epochs, but this will be reduced to one in a future update, effectively halving the time from around 15 minutes to around 7.
 Finalization will improve if single-slot finality lands on Ethereum, or with possible restaking integrations.
 Proof generation is already quite efficient, but we have more in store before mainnet with CometBLS V2.

 ## Join the Union